 - Best for Established Guitar Players: Cordoba C12 SP

 Another Cordoba on the list, this guitar has a European Spruce body.
 It’s well known for its top-notch nylon strings and one of the finest tonewoods.
 It’s one of the top 10 acoustic guitars for classical and Spanish music players.
 While it comes with an expensive price tag, you’ll fall in love with its premium quality.

 - Best Vintage-Looking Acoustic Guitar: Blueridge BR-163CE

-This Blueridge guitar comes with a deep cutaway giving easy access to higher frets.
+This Blueridge guitar comes with a deep cutaway, giving you easy access to the higher frets.
 It’s one of the best acoustic guitars in terms of looks and style.
-The body top is made of sitka spruce, while the back and sides are of Indian rosewood.
+The body top is made of Sitka spruce, while the back and sides are of Indian rosewood.
 For those needing an amplifier, this guitar has a Fishman Presys Blend pickup system.